isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 permalink: /what-is-isomer/why-use-isomer/
 description: ""
 ---
 ### 1. It meets all compliance requirements

 This helps when you need to launch a website quickly.
-Here's how we'll speed up the process for you:
+Here's how Isomer speeds up the process for you:

 - ##### No need for a tender or AOR
 	Isomer is an internal government tool, meaning there is no need to set up a tender or AOR.